 – Open all hot and cold faucets; don’t forget the toilet valve and outside shower.

-Is RV antifreeze bad for water heater?
+Is RV antifreeze harmful to water heaters?

 Is RV antifreeze the same as pool antifreeze?